Our team

 If you’ve ever contacted the Federation, you’ve probably spoken with Rosanna, our frontline Office Coordinator who handles everything from online and phone queries to office coordination and administrative support.
 Rosanna has more than 25 years’ experience in administrative roles in sectors as diverse as legal recruitment, information technology, children’s services, social work services, mental health services and even a stint in scientific innovation.
 But she is at her happiest working in the not-for-profit sector.
 When not at the Federation, Rosanna moderates a 10,000+ strong Facebook group for her local community, and enjoys cooking with her home grown produce or dancing up a storm at a Zumba class.

-Angela McCrorie, Executive Assistant to the COO
+Angela McCrorie, Executive Assistant to the Deputy CEO

 “I feel grateful to work with an amazing and approachable bunch of people, who inspire me on a daily basis.”

-As the Executive Assistant to the Chief Operating Officer, Angela works with Federation staff to ensure the wheels of the organisation keep turning.
+As the Executive Assistant to the Deputy Chief Operating Officer, Angela works with Federation staff to ensure the wheels of the organisation keep turning.
 She can often be found playing tetris with calendars.
 After years spent working in administrative and executive assistant roles, she is adept at helping organisations operate effectively.
 At the Federation she gets to do all that in a role that aligns with her personal values.
 She most appreciates the organisation’s willingness to embrace innovative ways of working to ensure we remain effective in what we do.
 Angela always starts her day with a workout, anything from a HIIT class to pilates or a run, but balances it out with an avid interest in wine.

 Tanya Sawtell headshot

-Tanya Sawtell, People and Culture Adviser
+Tanya Sawtell, Director of Member Excellence, People and Operations

 Sign up